Electron BTE

 Introduction to the BTE

-Let \(f_{\lambda}\) be the out-of-equilibrium electron occupation number, where \(\nu = (\boldsymbol{k},b)\) labels both electronic wavevectors and band index (i.e. the single-particle Bloch numbers).
-First, we rewrite the occupation number as:
+Let \(f_{\lambda}\) be the out-of-equilibrium electron occupation number, where \(\lambda = (\boldsymbol{k},b)\) labels both electronic wavevectors and band index.
+To set up the electron BTE, we expand the electron occupations to first order,

-\[f_{\lambda} = \bar{f}_{\lambda} + \bar{f}_{\lambda}(1-\bar{f}_{\lambda}) \delta f_{\lambda}\]
+\[f_{\lambda} = \bar{f}_{\lambda} + \delta f_{\lambda}\]

-where \(\bar{f}_{\lambda}\) is the Fermi–Dirac distribution function and we introduced \(\delta f_{\lambda}\) as the canonical distribution function.
+where \(\bar{f}_{\lambda}\) is the Fermi–Dirac distribution function and we introduced \(\delta f_{\lambda}\) is a small out-of-equilibrium population of electrons due to the presence of a field.

 \[e \boldsymbol{v}_{\lambda} \cdot \boldsymbol{E} \frac{\partial \bar{f}_{\lambda}}{\partial \epsilon} + \boldsymbol{v}_{\lambda} \cdot \boldsymbol{\nabla} T \frac{\partial \bar{f}_{\lambda}}{\partial T} = - \sum_{\lambda'} \Omega_{\lambda\lambda'} \delta f_{\lambda'}\]